 How long does it take to make money with affiliate marketing?

 For me, it happened in the 3rd month of starting my blog.

 If you’re a blogger in a similar situation who is struggling to make money from your blog, this account of what I did to get my first affiliate sale might help.

 - Strategies and tips to start a blog

 - The Ultimate Blog Post Checklist (+ FREE printable): 11 steps to make the perfect post

-In October 2018, I registered my domain name and purchased Siteground hosting for $3.95/month.
-This is the month I put the site together.
+I know bloggers define their starting month differently.
+In my starting month, I registered my domain name and purchased Siteground hosting for $3.95/month.

 And then it happened.